Skip to content

 crop_nms_thresh float

-The box IoU cutoff used by non-maximal suppression to filter duplicate masks between different crops.
+IoU cutoff for NMS to remove duplicate masks between crops.

 0.7